feneveu/python-BreakoutGame/README.md

   comparison without any needed math to calcuate if any collisions occured.
 I also liked working with my Height and Width variables, which made dynamic objects that could change based on the given screen size.
-  Importing fonts and a background image was also really run, I have never done this in a pygame like library before
+  Importing fonts and a background image was also really run, I have never done this in a pygame like library before I also used git bash and the command line to save this work so I am happy that I can work with those commands as well as the lovely github UI

   Overall this was a fun project and yeah!
 Will continue to make more!